 Next 4-6 days weather summary:

-A special highlight is the Ellmau Ski Night starting at 8:30 pm on the Sternleit slope near the Ellmau Ost parking area – an evening event you won’t want to miss.
+Today, you can look forward to live music in Ellmau, Söll, Hopfgarten and Westendorf.
+A special highlight is the Ellmau Ski Night starting at 8:30 pm on the Sternleit slope near the Ellmau East parking area.

 You can find all current events at: [link]from Westendorf